moweex/react-cairo/web/README.md

 - Assuming your terminal respond on `pwd` command by route ending in `/web`
 - Run `yarn install`
-- Create a `.env` file and fill the variables with the following
+- Create a `.env` file in root folder `/web` and fill the variables with the following
   - DATO CMS: use this template [clone our template](https://dashboard.datocms.com/clone?projectId=105198&name=React%20Cairo%20Template)
   - supabase DB: [supabase](https://supabase.com/docs)
     - use `schema.sql` from `web/lib/db-providers/supabase/schema.sql` to create tables